Your International Exchange Semester at Freie Universität Berlin

-Every year, thousands of international students come to study at Freie Universität Berlin for a period of time in the context of an international study program.
+Every year, more than thousand international students come to study at Freie Universität Berlin for a period of time in the context of an international study program.
 Exchange students can come to Freie Universität Berlin in the framework of different exchange programs: Direct exchange, Erasmus+, DAAD, Fulbright, and other programs.

 Please note: it is unfortunately not possible to come to Freie Universität Berlin as a free mover!
 In order to be enrolled as an exchange student, your home university has to have a students exchange agreement with Freie Universität Berlin.